 Clarkson's Reynolds Observatory is located on the grounds of the Potsdam Airport.
-The observatory is home to a 12” f-10 Meade telescope, which is currently mounted on the Jan Wojcik Orion ATLAS mount.
-We host public observing on clear nights.
-Please subscribe to our calendar on the right to stay informed of public observing and cancellations.
+The observatory is home to a 12” f-10 Meade telescope and a Takahashi astrograph, both of which are mounted on an Astro-Physics 1600 GTO mount.
+The observatory now has the capability of making photometric and spectroscopic measurements.

 News And Announcements

 Observatory Status: The observatory is operating in science only mode, and is therefore closed to the public until further notice.
 Scheduled public outreach events will be posted to the clarkson event calendar.

 The most prominent constellation of winter is Orion.
 Orion is the most recognizable constellation to most people.
 Just under the eastern most belt star, Alnitak, is the Horsehead Nebula.
 A photograph of this nebula, taken here at Clarkson, can be seen on the sidebar to the right.
 In Orion's sword, lies the Orion nebula, which is visible to the naked eye and looks like a fuzzy star.
 The Orion nebula is a star forming region close in space to Earth.

 Other things to look for this winter are the planets, Venus is making a nice show near the horizon just after sunset.

 Professor Joshua Thomas recently participated in Astronomy Night at Madison Elementary School in Massena, N.Y.
 After learning about astronomy through a fun presentation and hands-on demonstrations, the students who attended were energized and excited to learn more about science!

 Prof. Thomas giving his presentation to Madison Elementary school students.

 Prof. Thomas showing a hands-on presentation to help the students better understand lunar phases.